-Income from operations increased to \$2.6 million in the current quarter from \$226,000 in the prior year quarter.
-This increase is primarily the result of an increase in sales and an increase in the gross profit margin as discussed above.
+The loss from operations in the current quarter was \$510,000 compared to income from operations of \$2.6 million in the prior year quarter.
+This reduction was the result of the decrease in sales and gross profit margin as discussed above.